GRRINGO/Milano-Care-Centre/README.md

 "template" html-file to the browser that then uses JavaScript to populate the "template" with content utilizing AJAX calls.
 The main problems were faced server-side as it took some time to decide what info that had to be included in the database, how to structurize it and to get the queries correct.
 A typical problem was that the transitional links from (for example) a person to a service did not point to the services that we wanted.
 This had to do with confusion between starting indexing on 0 or 1.
+Futhermore, we had some problems when deploying the application as some of the strings we wanted to load into the database were longer than 255 characters.

 ## Notes
 Before this repository was made GitHub was used for version control.